THS-International/website/src/markdown-pages/faq.md

           I didn’t receive an e-mail about an event I signed up for.
 What do I do?
       - description: >-
+          We put the health and safety of our students and community first.
+We do not know exactly how this situation will impact our Reception, but we have alternative plans and are willing to adjust to the situation in accordance to the information provided by THS, KTH, and the Swedish Health Institute.
+        title: >-
+          How are you planning the Reception amidst the ongoing COVID-19 pandemic?
+      - description: >-
           There are several ways of contacting us: